Loading figure…

 “Hickenlooper is pro-choice on abortion rights.”

-Why: Sponsoring a bill to increase access to contraception supports reproductive health and autonomy, aligning with the pro-choice stance on abortion rights.
+Why: Sponsoring a bill that aims to increase access to contraception supports the broader goal of reproductive health and aligns with the stated position on legal access to abortion.

 View source →Apr 1, 2025 · Congress.gov